 which the student engages in order to make sense of or master the content and/or skills.
 Examples of this include:

 making strategic choices of pedagogical contexts for learning – individual, small group or whole class

 - making strategic choices about instructional practices.
 For example

 guided writing/writing conferences,

-supporting students to draw on shared languages or dialects to negotiate meaning and clarify information.
+supporting students to draw on shared languages or dialects to negotiate to mean and clarify information.

 Culminating projects that ask the individual student to rehearse, apply, transfer and extend what has been learned in a unit.

 - enabling students to work on producing a written text in pairs or small groups, or individually

 - leveraging student agency through choice about how to present learning (for example, a print-based or digital poster, a role play, an oral presentation)

 - establishing high expectations for the finished product